In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 June 20: Senegal and Federation of Mali become independent from France.

 June 23: In the US, the first contraceptive pill is made available to buy.
+The oral contraceptive, named Enovid receives full approval from the FDA.

 June 25: Madagascar becomes independent from France.